apigee/apigee-partner-se-bootcamp/labs/Analytics Lesson 1 - Load Generator/README.md

 1. Modify the configuration in model.json in this way:

   a. set the "host" property to point to the DNS name of your Apigee Edge organization
   b.
-Replace CLIENT_ID_HERE with the client_id you saved earlier
+Replace CLIENT_ID_HERE with the consumer id value you saved earlier
   c.
-Likewise replace CLIENT_SECRET_HERE with the client_secret value
+Likewise replace CLIENT_SECRET_HERE with the consumer secret value from earlier

 2. Save the apiproxy.